govCMS/scaffold/.docker/README.md

 # Tells Docker to prep the CLI container for copying in assets.
 FROM ${CLI_IMAGE} as cli

+# The base image from https://hub.docker.com/u/govcms8lagoon
-# The base image.
-Note the version will default to :latest.
+# The version currently defaults to :latest. `govcms8lagoon/nginx-drupal`
-# `govcms8lagoon/nginx-drupal` will be a generic container built from
+# will be a generic container built from an `amazee/nginx-drupal` container,
-# an `amazee/nginx-drupal` container, in some cases with very little
-# additional logic.
-But having the intermediary container is good for
+# in some cases with very little additional logic.
+Having the intermediary
-# abstraction.
+# container allows us to do things like create a full set of images with
+# a different verions of PHP, and so on.
 FROM govcms8lagoon/php:${GOVCMS_IMAGE_VERSION}

 # Since we are building from a generic upstream govcms container, we